danielringch/xiamon/docu/plugin/flexpool.md

 ## **Basic setup**

-The farm is configured by its payoutaddress with the key **address**.
+The farm is configured by its payout address with the key **address**.

 The desired fiat currency is set by the key **currency**.
 The currencies `EUR` and `USD` are supported.